tylerlrhodes/blog2/content/posts/book-review-violence-and-the-sacred.md

 tragedy, and ethnological studies which reveal the function of sacrifice.
-Girard draws heavily on Greek tragedy, both *Oedipus*, and *The Bacchae*, in revealing the inner workings of the surrogate victim and something he calls the "sacrifical crisis."
+Girard draws heavily on Greek tragedy, both *Oedipus*, and *The Bacchae*, in revealing the inner workings of the surrogate victim and something he calls the "sacrificial crisis."
 The most in depth demonstration of the surrogate victim is taken from these plays, however, Girard also relates the same mechanism to other cultures and myths throughout the book.